flatironinstitute/st_gridnet/README.md

 ## Running the code

 ### Generating training data

-For each tissue of interest, GridNet expects the following information:
-* Whole-slide image file
-* Locations of foreground (tissue-containing) spots in ST grid
-* Class assignments for each foreground spot (if training a new model)

 At a low level, training data are expected to be provided in two directories with the following structure:
 ```